PrinceOfCzechia/Markov-Simulations/README.md

 ![Example output of *knight.py*](img/knight.png)

 Functionality to return a theoretical matrix and compare it against the empirical one is also implemented.
+The comparison matrix shows percentage, where the theoretical matrix values are the baseline.

 ### return_nD.py
 Explores the probability of a n-dimensional random walk returning to its starting point.
 The return probabilities are roughly in the table below (for more information, see [mathworld](https://mathworld.wolfram.com/PolyasRandomWalkConstants.html)).